top of page

 03 Reframe

-With an analytical and research focused team, it was important to reframe the development process with user experience front and center while still balancing logistics for the study.
+With a research-focused team, I reframed the development process with user experience front and center while still balancing logistics for the study.

 Qualitative insights from focus group interviews